fgadot/AlcatelUnleashed/VNA/01 - assign locations/README.md

 ## Requirements
 - VNA Must have one tenant
-- VNA must have locations setup by the import_ens_zones.sh script
+- VNA must have locations setup from the import_ens_zones.sh script
 - The file ens_locations (result of the import_ens_zones script)must be present in the same folder as this script
+- The file phone.csv (VNA Phone/Authorized caller export) must be present in the same folder
 - VNA must have all of its users present and synchronized with the OXE

 ## How to use this script: